-Best of all, there are plenty of places throughout the Hudson Valley where kids of all ages can try their hand at picking their own strawberries.
 The season usually starts around the beginning of June, but be sure to call ahead first.
 Not into picking them yourself?
-Westchester and the Hudson Valley have a few strawberry festivals you can check out, instead.
+We've also included a few strawberry festivals you can check out instead!

 Pick baskets full of farm-fresh berries at Fishkill Farms.
 Photo courtesy of the farm